Airstrike kills renowned doctor in Gaza and relatives who sought shelter together - The Boston Globe

 Advertisement

-The dead included Shaymma Alloh's father and two in-laws, she told The Associated Press by phone Monday as she pieced together the tragedy from her home in the U.S. She declined to disclose her exact location out of concern about possible repercussions.
+The dead included Shaymma Alloh’s father and two in-laws, she said by phone Monday as she pieced together the tragedy from her home in the United States.
+She declined to disclose her exact location out of concern about possible repercussions.

 “You think I went to medical school and for my postgraduate degrees for a total of 14 years so I think only about my life and not my patients?” he said to the outlet, explaining why he didn't flee.
 It was Oct.
 31, his last interview.